RDjarbeng/bugudon-gatsby/src/content/HomeProjects/Project3.md

   philosophies, practices, tools, partnerships, and resources to grow the company’s mining and process capability.
 ---
-ecThe proposed project will be on the firm’s 31.89Km2 concession at <mark class="bg-warning">Moseaso, Asankragwa</mark>, in the <mark class="bg-warning">Amenfi District Assembly</mark> of the Western Region of Ghana.
+The proposed project will be on the firm’s 31.89Km2 concession at <mark class="bg-warning">Moseaso, Asankragwa</mark>, in the <mark class="bg-warning">Amenfi District Assembly</mark> of the Western Region of Ghana.
 The Concession has an independent geological report by SEMS Exploration, Ghana a member of the West African Consultancy group.
 The report is in